reps in reserve and intensity

 There is some debate on the validity of the effective reps concept, however, we find the concept of effective reps along with RIR to be a simple and effective way for our clients to understand what a high quality set looks and feels like.

-what does the research point to?
+what does the research say?

 However, Performing sets at a too low level of intensity for example at a 4 or 5 RIR is likely not effective for maximizing muscle growth as shown in this study.
 Most coaches and researchers will usually recommend a 0-3 RIR as being effective for hypertrophy or muscle growth.